hackclub/hackclub/workshops/atari_breakout/README.md

 Now it's your turn to apply what you know to make this game even more fun!
 I've linked some resources that you can use below which provide further depth into basic game development with JavaScript.
 Here's some creative ways to extend this game!

 ### Bullets and Powerups
-In this version, a powerup apple ocassionally moves across the screen.
+In this version, a powerup apple occasionally moves across the screen.
 You can use the spacebar to shoot bullets at the powerup.
 If they hit, your paddle and ball size will be doubled for 9 seconds.

 - [Code](https://repl.it/@shayanhalder1/Atari-Breakout-Extended-Version-1#script.js)
 - [Live Demo](https://atari-breakout-extended-version-1.shayanhalder1.repl.co/)